 Capacity: 4,5or 7 rounds

-The Winchester 1300 shotgun was first introduced in around 1981, when the US Repeating Arms Company (USRAC) took over production of the 'Winchester' brand guns from the Olin / Winchester corporation.
-In fact, the model 1300 was a slightly modified version of the previous Winchester model 1200 shotgun, which was manufactured by Olin /Winchester between 1964 and 1980.
-With recent (mid-2007) closure of the USRAC factory production of the Winchester model 1300 shotguns, along with other Winchester brand guns, was moved to Winchester Repeating Arms Co; new guns will be manufactured by one of the FN ManufacturingCo subsidaries located in the Morgan, Utah.
+The Winchester 1300 shotgun was first introduced around 1981, when the US Repeating Arms Company (USRAC) took over production of the ‘Winchester’ brand of guns from the Olin / Winchester corporation.
+In fact, the model 1300 was only a slightly modified version of the previous Winchester model 1200 shotgun, manufactured by Olin / Winchester between 1964 and 1980.
+With the closure of the USRAC factory in 2007, production of the Winchester model 1300 shotguns, along with other Winchester brand guns, was relocated to the Winchester Repeating Arms Co; new guns will be manufactured by one of the FN ManufacturingCo subsidaries located in Morgan, Utah.

-The Winchester1300 shotguns are also known as the 'Speed pump', because of the very fast-cycling pump action, which makes these guns popular among both hunters and sport shooters.
-These shotguns also work well for home defense and security applications, especially with availability of relatively short-barreled models with long magazines.
+The Winchester 1300 shotgun is also known as the ‘Speed pump’ shotgun, because of their very fast-cycling pump action, which makes these guns popular among both hunters and sport shooters.
+These shotguns also work well for home defense and security applications, especially as relatively short-barreled models with long magazines are also available.

-The Winchester 1300 shotgun utilizes so called pump action, which is operated by sliding for end.
-For end is connected with bolt group with dual action bars.
-Receiver is produced from lightweight aluminum alloy, and the bolt locks into the barrel extension using a rotary bolt head with four radial locking lugs.
-Feed is from tubular under barrel magazines, which can be had in a variety of lengths / capacities.
-Barrels are quick-detachable; in 'Defender' configurations barrels have fixed cylinder choke; in hunting configurations barrels are usually fitted with replaceable chokes and a sighting rib.
+The Winchester 1300 shotgun utilizes slide (pump) action, operated by the sliding forend.
+The forend is connected to the bolt group with dual action bars.
+The receiver is produced from lightweight aluminum alloy, and the bolt locks into the barrel extension using a rotary bolt head with four radial locking lugs.
+Ammunition feed is from tubular under barrel magazines, available in a variety of lengths and capacities.
+Barrels are quick-detachable; in ‘Defender’ configurations barrels have a fixed cylinder choke, in hunting configurations the barrels are usually fitted with replaceable chokes and a sighting rib.
 Standard furniture comes in wood or plastic varieties, finish and sights may vary from version to version.